 "I'm trying to figure out if I take this moment with you will it destroy my future with you."
 "Ahh, I understand, but you can't worry about the future.
 Whatever will be will be.
 You can't live in fear of what may or may not be."
 "Geez it's amazing how much you sound like your father."
 She smiled sweetly.
-"Here's something to think about- what if not taking this moment is what destroys our future together?
+"Here's something to think about-what if not taking this moment is what destroys our future together?
 Have you thought of that?
 I am offering myself to you.
 Kiss me now, in this moment.
 Do you want to?"
 "With every fiber of my being."
 "Then kiss me Cameron Wallace.
-Come on, show me how much you love me."
+Show me how much you love me."
 He sighed.
-Those words are ones that guys use all the time to get the girl to give in.
-"Jeffy, there is this part of me that insists you only allow me to kiss you because you love me," he argued.
+"There is this part of me that insists you only allow me to kiss you because you love me," he argued.
 "Not some impulsive sport."
 "Do you think I make this offer in anger?
 In sympathy?
 In charity?
 I want you to kiss me, Cam, so it isn't charity.
 And I assure you I feel no sympathy for you.
 And there is no anger left.
 I offer you all the love I'm capable of at this time.
 Take it, now, or let's continue on our journey."
 He pulled her to him roughly and gave her a bruising kiss.